apache/flink/docs/content/docs/deployment/security/ssl.md

 # Encryption and Authentication using SSL

-Flink supports mutual authentication of communication partners and encryption of network communication with SSL for internal and external communication.
-For internal communication (RPC calls, data transfer, and blob service communication to distribute libraries or other artifacts) all Flink processes (Dispatcher, ResourceManager, JobManager, and TaskManager) perform mutual authentication— senders and receivers validate each other via an SSL certificate.
-The certificate acts as a shared secret and can be embedded into containers or attached to a YARN setup.
+Flink supports mutual authentication (when two parties authenticate each other at the same time) and encryption of network communication with SSL for internal and external communication.

-All external communication with Flink services—submitting and controlling applications and accessing the REST interface—happens over REST/HTTP endpoints.
-You can enable SSL encryption for these connections as well.
-Mutual authentication can also be enabled.
-However, the recommended approach is setting up and configuring a dedicated proxy service that controls access to the REST endpoint.
-The reason is that proxy services offer more authentication and configuration options than Flink.
-Encryption and authentication for communication to queryable state is not supported yet.

-By default, SSL authentication and encryption is not enabled.
-Since the setup requires several steps, such as generating certificates, setting up TrustStores and KeyStores, and configuring cipher suites, we refer you to the official Flink documentation.
-The documentation also includes how-tos and tips for different environments, such as standalone clusters, Kubernetes, and YARN.
+**By default, SSL/TLS authentication and encryption is not enabled** (to have defaults work out-of-the-box).

-This page provides instructions on how to enable TLS/SSL authentication and encryption for network communication with and between Flink processes.
+This guide will explain internal vs external connectivity, and provide instructions on how to enable SSL/TLS authentication and encryption for network communication with and between Flink processes.
+We will go through steps such as generating certificates, setting up TrustStores and KeyStores, and configuring cipher suites.

-**NOTE: TLS/SSL authentication is not enabled by default.**
+For how-tos and tips for different deployment environments (i.e. standalone clusters, Kubernetes, YARN), check out the section on [Incorporating Security Features in a Running Cluster](#).

-## Internal and External Connectivity
+## Internal and External Communication

-When securing network connections between machines processes through authentication and encryption, Apache Flink differentiates between *internal* and *external* connectivity.
+There are two types of network connections to authenticate and encrypt: internal and external.

+{{< img src="/fig/ssl_internal_external.svg" alt="Internal and External Connectivity" width=75% >}}

+For more flexibility, security for internal and external connectivity can be enabled and configured separately.

+### Internal Connectivity

-*Internal Connectivity* refers to all connections made between Flink processes.
+Flink internal communication refers to all connections made between Flink processes.
+These include RPC calls, data transfer, and blob service communication to distribute libraries or other artifacts.
+For such connections, all Flink processes (i.e. between the Task Managers, between the Task Managers and the Flink Master) perform mutual authentication, where senders and receivers validate each other via an SSL certificate.
+The certificate acts as a shared secret and can be embedded into containers or attached to your deployment setup.
 These connections run Flink custom protocols.
 Users never connect directly to internal connectivity endpoints.

-*External / REST Connectivity* endpoints refers to all connections made from the outside to Flink processes.
-This includes the web UI and REST commands to start and control running Flink jobs/applications, including the communication of the Flink CLI with the JobManager / Dispatcher.

-For more flexibility, security for internal and external connectivity can be enabled and configured separately.

-{{< img src="/fig/ssl_internal_external.svg" alt="Internal and External Connectivity" width=75% >}}

-### Internal Connectivity

 Internal connectivity includes: